IoannisNezis/Qlue-ls/docs/docs/03_capabilities.md

 ## ℹ️ Hover

-When a token is hovered, the server provied information about this token.
+When a token is hovered, the server provided information about this token.
-For example when the user hovers a `FILTER`  the server returnes a explanation about what a Filter is and how to use it.
+For example when the user hovers a `FILTER`  the server returns a explanation about what a Filter is and how to use it.

 When a backend is configured, the server will access to knowledge-graph to get information about the token.
 For example if the user hovers `osmrel:62768` and a hover request is send, Qlue-ls will respond with